Emily Seymour, Marchioness of Hertford

-Emily Seymour, Marchioness of Hertford (22 November 1816 – 24 June 1902), formerly Lady Emily Murray, was the wife of Francis Seymour, 5th Marquess of Hertford.
+Emily Seymour, Marchioness of Hertford (née Lady Emily Murray; 22 November 1816 – 24 June 1902) was the wife of Francis Seymour, 5th Marquess of Hertford.

 Early life

 She was the daughter of David William Murray, 3rd Earl of Mansfield, and his wife, the former Frederica Markham.

 Personal life

 She married the marquess in London on 9 May 1839, more than thirty years before he inherited the title from his cousin, Richard Seymour-Conway, 4th Marquess of Hertford, who died without direct heirs.
 The couple had ten children: